Jeanbrigo/capstone/README.md

-# Project 4 - Meal Prepper
+# Capstone - Meal Prepper

 ## Manage your meals throughout the week!